Calafia: Legacy

 Spanish novelist Vicente Blasco Ibáñez wrote a book entitled La reina Calafia (Queen Calafia) in 1924.

 A 1926 portrayal of Queen Calafia and her Amazons is found in a mural in the Room of the Dons at the Mark Hopkins Hotel in San Francisco.
 It was created for the opening of the hotel in 1926 by Maynard Dixon and Frank Van Sloun, and has been called "the first embodiment of Queen Califia" though criticized as showing her "haughty and aloof".

 In 1937, Lucile Lloyd unveiled her triptych mural "Origin and Development of the Name of the State of California", also known as "California Allegory", which was displayed at the State Building in Los Angeles until 1975 when the building was demolished for safety reasons.
-The paintings were archived, and in 1991 they were restored and mounted in the California Room of the state capitol, room 4203, renamed the John L. Burton Hearing Room.
-The regal central figure shows Califia dressed in proto-Mexican finery, holding a spear in her left hand and examining a gyroscope in her right.
+The paintings were archived, and in 1991 they were restored and mounted in the California Room of the California State Capitol, room 4203, renamed the John L. Burton Hearing Room.
+The regal central figure shows Queen Calafia depicted as a Mayan warrior-priestess, holding a spear in her left hand and examining a gyroscope in her right.

-In 1931, Diego Rivera finished his first U.S. mural, "The Allegory of California," for the Pacific Coast Stock Exchange building (now the City Club of San Francisco).
+In 1931, Diego Rivera finished his first U.S. mural, "The Allegory of California," for the Pacific Coast Stock Exchange building (now the City Club of San Francisco), which has a woman as its central figure, holding up the industries and abundance of California.
+Rivera called the central figure "California", and used the famous tennis player Helen Wills as his model.
+Most observers agreed in calling the central figure "California", describing it as a mother earth archetype, possibly harking back to portrayals of the Roman goddess Pomona, who stood for agricultural abundance.
+After some webpage postings in the 2000s, the figure has sometimes been labeled Calafia.

-The publication of Our Roots Run Deep, the Black Experience in California, Vol. 1 was the lead story in the Sunday Examiner and Chronicle on Feb.
-1, 1992 as reporter Greg Lewis pointed out the book's depiction of the Queen Calafia story as particularly noteworthy.
+The publication of Our Roots Run Deep, the Black Experience in California, Vol. 1 was the lead story in the Sunday Examiner and Chronicle on February 1, 1992, as reporter Greg Lewis pointed out the book's depiction of the Queen Calafia story as particularly noteworthy.
 An exhibition featuring Queen Calafia followed in 1995 at the Historic State Capital Museum in Sacramento with subsequent showings in the sixth Floor Gallery of the San Francisco Main Library and the Los Angeles Central Library.
 In 1998, the California Council on Humanities funded the seminar The Black Queen: Primary Sources in California History to promote additional primary source research in California African-American history.

 The mural of Queen Calafia is featured at the top of the new African-American Freedom Trail brochure produced by ReUNION: Education-Arts-Heritage and San Francisco Travel in November 2013.

-Within the Society for Creative Anachronism, the San Diego, CA local chapter is the Barony of Calafia, established in 1972.
+Within the Society for Creative Anachronism, the San Diego, California, local chapter is the Barony of Calafia, established in 1972.

-Los Angeles Times columnist Jack Smith owned a sailboat that he named "Calafia."
-The sailboat would occasionally be written about in his columns.
+Los Angeles Times columnist Jack Smith owned a sailboat that he named Califia, which he would occasionally write about in his column.